toretto-uk/hemelb/doc/user/CMakeOptions.md

   dies mysteriously, especially with internal compiler errors, set this to a small number, e.g. 4)

+- `HEMELB_USE_AVX`: this is on by default and enables use of AVX intrinsics.
+This may not work on your architecture (e.g. ARM)

 - `HEMELB_USE_SSE3`: this is on by default and enables use of SSE3 intrinsics.
 This may not work on your architecture (e.g. ARM)